Antarctic Environmental Protection Regulations (SOR/2003-363)

 (a) radioactive materials;

-(b) used or spent electrical batteries;
+(b) electrical batteries;

 (c) fuel, both solid and liquid;